octocompose/docs/content/en/docs/configuration/_index.md

 - Merging configurations from multiple sources (local files, URLs)
   - When using URLs, you can use `gpg` to let the octoctl verify the signature of the config and it's includes.
-  - With remote URLs OctoCompose will refuse to run with an error if the remote provides no gpg signature for that config file.
+  - With remote URLs OctoCompose will refuse to run with an error if the remote provides no gpg signature for that config file, except you provide the `--insecure` flag.
 - Layering configurations (core settings with environment-specific overrides)
 - Templating for dynamic configurations
 - Version tracking for configuration sources
 - Validation through preflight checks

 This approach eliminates duplicate settings and separates core settings from customizations, making it easier to manage complex deployments.

+## Formats

+Although these examples are in YAML, OctoCompose supports multiple configuration formats:

+- yaml
+- json
+- toml

+When using a different format, the file extension should be used.
+Comments aren't preserved in all formats when Dumping/Comparing.

 ## Example `core` config